Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Opportunities in Many-Adapter Settings

-In this section we examine the new challenges of many-adapter environments and why they are not efficiently handled by the conventional online LLM serving systems.
+In this section, we examine the new challenges that appear in many-adapter environments and why they are not efficiently handled by conventional LLM serving systems.
 We characterize the open-source Llama-7B model~\cite{llama2} on an NVIDIA A40 server with 48GB of GPU memory~\cite{a40}.
-We use the S-LoRA serving platform~\cite{slora}, a state-of-the-art inference system for multi LoRA adapter scenarios.
+We use the S-LoRA serving platform~\cite{slora}, a state-of-the-art inference system for multi-adapter scenarios.